psychemedia/island-storynotes/three-little-pigs.md

 She kissed them all round, and the three little pigs set out upon their travels, each taking a different road, and carrying a bundle slung on a stick across his shoulder.

-The first little pig had not gone far before he met a man carrying a bundle of straw ; so he said to him, "Please, man, will you give me that straw to build me a house?"
+The first little pig had not gone far before he met a man carrying a bundle of straw; so he said to him, "Please, man, will you give me that straw to build me a house?"
 The man was very good-natured, so he gave him the bundle of straw, and the little pig built a pretty little house with it.

 No sooner was it finished, and the little pig thinking of going to bed, than a wolf came along, knocked at the door, and said, "Little pig, little pig, let me come in."